hmrc/phone-number/README.md

-## cip-phone-number
+## phone-number

 ### Summary

-Proxy/Forwarder server for cip phone-number services
+Proxy/Forwarder server for phone-number services

-The default port for cip-phone-number-frontend is 6080 The default port for cip-phone-number is port 6081
+The default port for phone-number-frontend is 6080
+The default port for phone-number is port 6081
-The default port for cip-phone-number-validation is port 6082 The default port for cip-phone-number-verification is port 6083 The default port for cip-phone-number-stubs is port 6099
+The default port for phone-number-validation is port 6082 The default port for phone-number-verification is port 6083 The default port for phone-number-stubs is port 6099

 ### Testing